Phnom Penh Noodle House: Description

+The Cambodian restaurant Phnom Penh Noodle House is located in Seattle's Chinatown–International District.
 The menu has included beef lok lak, honey-black pepper chicken wings, mee katang, and kuyteav.

 History

 The restaurant opened in 1987, serving seven noodle dishes.
 Following a two-year hiatus starting in 2018, Phnom Penh re-opened in August 2020, during the COVID-19 pandemic.
-According to Northwest Asian Weekly, Phnom Penh is the city's only Cambodian restaurant as of 2020.
+According to Northwest Asian Weekly, Phnom Penh Noodle House is the city's only Cambodian restaurant as of 2020.
+The restaurant's founder Sam Ung died in 2025.

 Reception

-Jay Friedman included the business in Eater Seattle's 2022 list of "19 Knockout Restaurants in Seattle’s Chinatown-International District".
+Jay Friedman included the business in Eater Seattle's 2022 list of nineteen "knockout" restaurants in the Chinatown–International District.
+Phnom Penh was included in The Infatuation's 2025 list of the 25 best restaurants in the Chinatown–International District.